hashintel/hash/packages/hash/README.md

 ## Monorepo

-We use [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces) work with multiple packages in a single repository.
+We use [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces) to work with multiple packages in a single repository.
 [Turborepo](https://turborepo.com) is used to cache script results and thus speed up their execution.

 ## Troubleshooting